Welcome and thanks for visiting...

 Please sign in to rate this blog.

-Because of the depression, attendance at MLB games, decreased by 40% and average player salary fell by 25%.
+Because of the depression, attendance at MLB games decreased by 40%, and the average player's salary fell by 25%.
 Fans who could still afford tickets switched from expensive box seats to the bleachers, which cost 50 cents.
-Owners of baseball teams across the country economized by shrinking their rosters, firing coaches and slashing wages.
-Many teams also experimented with discounts and other innovations designed to woo back fans, including free admission for women, grocery giveaways and the first night games in baseball history.
+Owners of baseball teams across the country economized by shrinking their rosters, firing coaches, and slashing wages.
+Many teams also experimented with discounts and other innovations designed to woo back fans, including free admission for women, grocery giveaways, and the first night games in baseball history.

 The game was played before 47, 595 fans and took 2 hours and 5 minutes to complete.
 The proceeds ($45.000) were donated to a charity for disable and needy former MLB players.

 Team rosters were selected by fans from ballots printed in 55 different newspapers from across the country.
-The fans selected the starting players, managers and the other 9 players for each team.
-There were only 18 players on each team and Babe Ruth was the top vote getter.
-The game featured 20 future Hall of Fame players including Babe Ruth, Lou Gehrig, Lefty Grove, Jimmy Foxx, Al Simmons and Joe Cronin were on the rosters for both teams.
-Both managers, John McGraw (NL) and Connie Mack (AL), 5 coaches and two umpires were eventually elected into the Hall of Fame.
+The fans selected the starting players, managers, and the other nine players for each team.
+There were only 18 players on each team, and Babe Ruth was the top vote-getter.
+The game featured 20 future Hall of Fame players, including Babe Ruth, Lou Gehrig, Lefty Grove, Jimmy Foxx, Al Simmons, and Joe Cronin, who were on the rosters for both teams.
+Both managers, John McGraw (NL) and Connie Mack (AL), five coaches and two umpires were eventually elected into the Hall of Fame.

 The game was filled with some of the most memorable moments in MLB history.
 Babe Ruth hit the first home run in an All-Star game, a two-run shot in the bottom of the third.
-Future Hall of Famer, Frankie Frisch (STL) hit the second home run.
-The AL set the tone for what was to come winning the first game 4-2.
+Future Hall of Famer Frankie Frisch (STL) hit the second home run.
+The AL set the tone for what was to come, winning the first game 4-2.
 The NL had a chance to tie the game in the 8th, but Ruth reached over the right field fence to rob a home run.
-While Lefty Gomez (Yankees) was the wining pitcher and Bill Hallahan (Cardinals) was the losing pitcher.
+While Lefty Gomez (Yankees) was the winning pitcher, and Bill Hallahan (Cardinals) was the losing pitcher.

-The All-Star Game has been held annually every year since 1933 with the exception of 1945 when it was cancelled in compliance with wartime travel restrictions, and in 2020 due to government restrictions imposed during the COVID-19 pandemic.
+The All-Star Game has been held annually since 1933, with the exception of 1945, when it was canceled in compliance with wartime travel restrictions, and in 2020 due to government restrictions imposed during the COVID-19 pandemic.
 The 2021 game was the 91st All-Star Game, but if you do the math, it should be 89.
 Why the discrepancy?
 Between 1959 and 1962, MLB played two games per year.
 The reason?
-The revenue from playing the second games was intended to increase the amount of money going to the players' pension fund.
-After the 1962 season, MLB and the players agreed that the players would receive more money from the first All-Star Game, and that the second would be dropped.
+The revenue from playing the second game was intended to increase the amount of money going to the players' pension fund.
+After the 1962 season, MLB and the players agreed that the players would receive more money from the first All-Star Game and that the second would be dropped.

 Interestingly, the two annual All-Star Games were managed by identical coaching staffs, and played almost the same rosters.
 In 1959, they were played 27 days apart.
 In 1960, they were played two days apart.
 In 1961 and 1962, they were played 20 days apart.
 Each game was played in a different stadium and the 1961 ended in a 1-1 tie.